MAGALA-RICHARD/apsimNGpy/README.rst

 Debugging import error due to improper SYSTEM APSIM path configuration
 *********************************************************************************

+It's important to run the code below before importing modules from apsimNGpy.core, as they depend on pythonnet for execution.
+This procedure is also applicable for running different versions of APSIM models.
+Please note that if your APSIM installation hasn't been added to the system path, this script line should always be placed at the beginning of your simulation script.

 .. code:: python

     # search for the program binary installation path and add to os.environ as follows